david-c-street/tech-writing-samples/index.md

 2. Low average review score = Users are currently unsatisfied with the selection apps in the category

 Let's create a simple scoring system for each of these criteria.
-We'll rank the categories for each and give them points based on place their in.
+We'll rank the categories based on each and give them points based on place their in the ranking.

 **Write two functions, one to rank and one to score the categories**